grace866/vrRoom1/README.md

 # vrRoom
-Room in VR - first iteration
-Models made in blender and imported as assets into Godot.
+Room in VR - first iteration; models made in Blender and imported as assets into Godot